The people that buy from you are the lifeblood of your business. Without them, your company would cease to operate.

-- Understanding what you’re doing right and what you’re doing wrong so that you can create a continual service improvements loop.
+- Understanding what you’re doing right and what you’re doing wrong so that you can create a continual service improvement loop.

 - Better service from the front line.
 Employees understand what’s required of them, how to handle complaints and how much authority they have to initiate actions to turn frustrated customers into happy ones.

 - Professionalism.
 Employees are kept up to date with knowledge and trends and any other information that may be useful to customers.
-They are equipped with the right resources to provide assistance to customers.
+They are equipped with the right resources to assist customers.

 - Fewer problems with products and services.